yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 ### Different Rules for Different Layers

 Intuitively the relevance propagation rules should be dependent on the layers nature as is the forward flow.
 Fundamentally this idea comes from the ambition of tracking the model's various kind of actual computation into each relevance.
 The classical framework for deriving these rules are Deep Taylor's series Decomposition (DTD) [@10](#resources), yet it should be justified with care [@6](#resources).
-I now present the necessary rules needed for the experiments I conduucted.
+I'll now present the necessary rules needed for the experiments I conducted, whose derivation can be found in the various linked [resources](#resources).

 > [!info] Notation
 >